 Serving up Vienna Beef products since 2003, Trolley Dogs on 6th Ave in downtown Kenosha is an affordable dining venue for the hot dog lover in your family.
 With toppings like banana peppers and celery salt, it’s no surprise Trolley Dogs appeals to the Chicago crowd.
 If you visit with younger kids, make sure and order the Octo-dog on Gold Fish crackers for $2.25 and sit under the electric trolley that circles the dining room on a ceiling high track.

 With a backdrop of downtown Kenosha and the harbor, the Breakwater Bar & Grill is located at the Kenosha Yacht Club.
 Open to members and the general public, the Breakwater Bar & Grill offers some of the best outside seating around.
 With upscale pub food and fancier evening entrees, the nautical-themed dining room and wood-paneled bar puts you in the spirit of dining on the water.
 Placing the children’s menu in the inside cover of a board book, kids can do more than color while their meal is prepared.

-With a population of 100,000 residents, one would expect a variety of lodging options in Kenosha.
 Located near Interstate 94, our family stayed at the Best Western Executive Inn.
 Centrally located between attractions in Pleasant Prairie, Bristol, and along the waterfront, the Best Western Executive Inn has a nice indoor pool (and, as we all know, this is what kids really care about).
 Parents will appreciate the complimentary breakfast and plethora of nearby restaurants.